 “Big Rig,” 18-Wheeler and other types of commercial truck accidents can cause massive damage to persons and property.
-Because these types of collisions generally result in severe, permanent and life-threatening injuries or death to motorists and vehicle occupants alike, you need an attorney who is experienced in the laws governing the trucking industry.
+Because these types of collisions almost always result in severe, permanent and life-threatening injuries or death to motorists and vehicle occupants alike, you need an attorney who is experienced in the laws governing the trucking industry.
 With hundreds of thousands of commercial vehicles traveling our nation’s roadways every day, unfortunately, these collisions are a frequent occurrence.
-Truck owners and operators only profit when their trucks are on the road, transporting goods, products and services to vendors end users as quickly as possible.
-Unfortunately, in their effort to meet tight schedules and deadlines, some companies push their drivers to remain on the road for longer periods of time, which can result in driver exhaustion and bad judgment.
+Truck owners and operators only profit when their trucks are on the road, transporting goods, products and services to vendors and end users as quickly as possible.
+Unfortunately, in their effort to meet tight schedules and deadlines that maximize their profits, some companies push their drivers to remain on the road for longer periods of time, which can result in driver exhaustion and bad judgment.
 Commercial truck drivers will oftentimes text others, or use their cell phones while driving, which further reduces their concentration.
 Sometimes, poor service and maintenance of the commercial vehicle itself can result in tragic collisions that could have easily been avoided by the owner through regular maintenance practices.

-When a company driver causes an accident, the company and its insurance carriers may also be responsible for paying all of your medical expenses, the damage to your vehicle, your pain and suffering, any permanent disabilities, surgeries, or future medical treatments you may need, as well as all of your lost wages and any additional monetary damages to make you whole again.
+When a company driver causes an accident, the company and its insurance carriers may also be responsible for paying all of your medical expenses, the damage to your vehicle, your pain and suffering, any permanent disabilities, surgeries, or future medical treatment you may need, as well as all of your lost wages and any additional monetary damages to make you whole again.

 There may also be other insurance available to cover medical bills, such as medical payment coverage ( i.e. “med pay” ) on your own motor vehicle insurance policy.
 You should also know that Nevada law protects you when you use your own med pay in two very important ways.